-The upcoming Conferment of Degrees Ceremony for Masters and Doctors also invites us to look back.
+The upcoming Conferment of Degrees Ceremony for master’s and doctoral degrees invites us to look back.
 The Jyväskylä University Museum has published a curated collection on Finna focusing on the most prestigious celebration in the academic world.
 The collection features photographs from the University’s first Conferment Ceremony in 1969, as well as videos and objects related to the tradition.

-“We at the Science Museum are very pleased that, through donations and documentation, we have been able to add such a comprehensive collection of cultural heritage related to graduation ceremonies to our holdings,” says Pirita Frigren, Service Manager for Cultural and Natural Heritage Services at the Centre for Open Data.
+“We at the Jyväskylä University Museum are very pleased that, through donations and documentation, we have been able to add such a comprehensive collection of cultural heritage related to graduation ceremonies to our holdings,” says Pirita Frigren, Service Manager for Cultural and Natural Heritage Services at the Centre for Open Science Centre.

-You can browse and search the promotional material published by the Science Museum on Finna here:
+You can browse and search the conferment ceremony materials published by the Science Museum on Finna here:

 https://finna.fi/Search/Results?filter%5B%5D=building%3A%220%2FJYU_MUSEO%2F%22

-Finna is an open platform for national cultural heritage, learning materials, and research and information resources.
-The Science Museum has previously published its collection related to Uno Cygnaeus, among other things, on Finna.
+Finna is a national open platform for cultural heritage, learning materials, and research and information resources.
+The University of Jyväskylä Museum has previously published its collection related to Uno Cygnaeus, among other things, on Finna.

 All materials from the Open Science Centre can be found on the University of Jyväskylä’s own Finna page: